fangli-DX3906/PySVAR/README.md

 <u>Jan 2024 update</u>: Support for parallel computing has been implemented for sign restrictions, resulting in a 50% speed increase.

-<u>May 2024 update</u>: Support for optimization based identiifcation method.
+<u>May 2024 update</u>: Support for optimization based identification method.